 What is meat without a dead animal?
 How is that possible?
 And why does it make some people internally recoil deep in their gut?

-As Mary Douglas so poetically put it, "dirt is matter out of place."
+As Mary Douglas so poetically put it, “.”
 Anything that breaks our known order of the world that we design is a potential threat.

 Food is a structured system - from the bite to the dish to the course to mealtimes to the weekly sunday roast to the monthly fast to the annual festival.